Tim Horner: World Championship Wrestling (1995, 1997–1998)

-Late career
+Late career (1998–2013)

 After WCW, he occasionally wrestled on independent shows in Georgia and Tennessee.
+Horner became the promoter of National Championship Wrestling.
 He then worked in World Wrestling Entertainment as a producer for its SmackDown! brand, until October 26, 2006.
 On June 16, 2013, he teamed with Tom Prichard to defeat Bob Orton, Jr. and George South at the Brad Armstrong Memorial Event.

 Political career

 On May 1, 2018, he was elected County Commissioner in Hamblen County, Tennessee.